Following are a number of back-translations as well as a sample translation for translators of Psalm 18:19:

 - Hiligaynon:

-because of your (sing.) love and faithfulness.”
+and they want to-harm me.”
 (Source: Hiligaynon Back Translation)

 - Laarim: